Cameron-Nguyen1/PGDKP_Payout_Helper/README.md

 ## Performance Metric Flaws
 The performance metrics which this payout structure is based on is flawed.
 It's accepted that Damage and healing alone do not entirely comprise a player's contribution to their raid.
 To address this, arbitrary bonuses are recorded so that the user can address any payout inequalities perceived.

+### This is intended for use with raid logs from [Warcraftlogs.com](https://vanilla.warcraftlogs.com/).
+This is intended to be used in Blizzard's World of Warcraft Classic Era game.